-How would you like to see the concern addressed?
-If you don't know, your concern may not be resolved to your satisfaction.
+Consider how you would like to see the concern addressed.
+Your concern may not be resolved to your satisfaction if you don't know how you want the concern to be addressed.

 Before meeting with someone to share your concern, think of solutions that might work for you.